-Recipe for Slow Cooker Kalua Pork – This is a really fool proof method of creating delicious pulled pork…since you throw everything into the pot and then twiddle your thumbs for the next 10 hours.
+This Slow Cooker Kalua Pork recipe is a really fool proof method of creating delicious pulled pork…since you throw everything into the pot and then twiddle your thumbs for the next 10 hours.

 - 5 pounds boneless pork shoulder, trimmed of excess fat

 - sea salt (Hawaiian sea salt if possible)